 Do you like to start your day with coffee and a hearty breakfast?
 Or, maybe you prefer hot tea and a tasty pastry.
 Whatever you desire, you’ll find plenty of cafes, coffee shops and eateries to fuel your morning in Paducah.

 Start the day right with unique breakfast fare at the Gold Rush Cafe.
 Ever heard of a Scotch egg?
 It’s a hard boiled egg covered in sausage and rolled in bread crumbs, and it’s a highlight of the menu.
 It’s also hard to go wrong with the bread pudding waffle or the biscuits.
-For Sunday brunch, consider Shandies or The Juniper Room at Smedley Yeiser.
+For Sunday brunch, consider Shandies or Confleur.

 For a relaxed cup of coffee in a charming location, look no further than Pipers Tea & Coffee or Etcetera Coffeehouse, both open seven days a week.
 Add in the relationship with the locally famous Kirchhoff's Bakery and Etcetera Squared is must-stop destination.

 Where to Find Fun & Adventure

 Paducah is on the National Register of Historic Places, and it’s full of Southern charm.
 The compact downtown makes seeing the sites a breeze.
-While you’re there, marvel at the architecture, have lunch, and pick up some handcrafted goodies at art collectives and galleries, boutiques and specialty shops.
+While you’re there, marvel at the architecture, have lunch, and pick up some handcrafted goodies from a diverse collection art collectives and galleries, boutiques and specialty shops.

 Hands down, the National Quilt Museum is a must-see!
 The largest quilt and fiber art museum in the world holds a few surprises for those unfamiliar with the artform.
 These aren’t grandma’s quilts (though those are nice too), but the best of the best in quilt design from around the world.

 While the National Quilt Museum is widely considered Paducah’s premier experience, the city’s "Wall to Wall" Floodwall Murals are a close runner-up.
 Created by Robert Dafford and the Dafford Murals team, these 50 life-sized panoramic murals overlook the confluence of the Ohio and Tennessee rivers.
 As you enjoy broad views of waterway, you can stroll along the murals, which invite you to discover Paducah’s rich history at all hours of the day.